memory-consolidation/academic-kickstart/content/post/2020-03-12-quarantine.md

 For genetic information, gather or request a MGI number for your animal strain: http://www.informatics.jax.org/home/strain (if it was already published, sometimes it is easier to search for the publication there to find the strain).

-For material (plasmid, chemicals,..), check whether there is a RRID number, or look for another way to identify the material.
+For material (plasmid, chemicals,..), check whether there is a RRID number (https://scicrunch.org/resources), or look for another way to identify the material.

 ## Analyzing (and organizing) your data